OCFL/extensions/README.md

 ## Organization of this repository

 Community extensions should be written as GitHub flavored markdown files in the `docs` directory of this repository.
+The filename of an extension is based on its *Registered Name* with a `.md` extension.

-The filenames should be numbered sequentially using a 4-digit, zero-padded decimal prefix; should use hyphens to separate words;
-have the `.md` extension; and have a maximum of 250 characters.
+Extensions are numbered sequentially, and the *Registered Name* of an extension is prefixed with this 4-digit, zero-padded decimal number.
+The *Registered Name* should be descriptive, use hyphens to separate words and have a maximum of 250 characters in total.
 New, or substantially revised, extensions MUST use the next available number based on extensions current at the time of merging.

-The *Registered Name* of an extension is the name of the extension file in the `docs` directory, excluding the `.md` extension.
+The *Registered Name* MUST be listed in the header of the extension file.

 An example/template is available in this repository as [OCFL Community Extension](docs/0000-example-extension) and is rendered via GitHub pages as https://ocfl.github.io/extensions/0000-example-extension